forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 * `name`
   * **Description**: The name of the notifier you want for each resource.
-  * **Valid values**: The name must match the actual module name for each notifier in [forseti-security/google/cloud/forseti/notifier/notifiers](https://github.com/GoogleCloudPlatform/forseti-security/tree/2.0-dev/google/cloud/forseti/notifier/notifiers), such as `email_violations.py`
+  * **Valid values**: The name must match the actual module name for each notifier in [forseti-security/google/cloud/forseti/notifier/notifiers](https://github.com/GoogleCloudPlatform/forseti-security/tree/2.0-dev/google/cloud/forseti/notifier/notifiers), such as `email_violations`, or `slack_webhook`.
   * **Note: You can specify multiple notifiers for each resource.

 * `data_format`